SomaTomita/SE/1. SOLID_principles/SOLID_Principales/introduction.md

 5. Depend on abstractions rather than concrete implementations

 These small improvements in design lead to significant long-term benefits in code maintainability, testability, and adaptability to changing requirements.

+## Practice Questions

+### Question 1

+What is the primary objective of the Single Responsibility Principle (SRP)?

+- [ ] To ensure that each class has multiple reasons to change
+- [ ] To enforce strict dependencies between all classes in a system
+- [ ] To allow a class to handle multiple functionalities to improve efficiency
+- [x] To limit a class to only one reason to change, improving maintainability

+**Explanation**: The Single Responsibility Principle states that a class should have only one reason to change.
+This means each class should have a single, well-defined responsibility, making the code more maintainable, easier to understand, and less prone to bugs when changes are needed.

+### Question 2

+Match each SOLID principle to its correct description:

+Single Responsibility Principle:

+- [x] A class should only have one reason to change

+Open/Closed Principle:

+- [x] Software entities should be open for extension but closed for modification

+Liskov Substitution Principle:

+- [x] A subclass should be replaceable for its parent class without affecting correctness

+Interface Segregation Principle:

+- [x] An interface should have only the methods relevant to the specific client that implements it

+Dependency Inversion Principle:

+- [x] High-level modules should not depend on low-level modules; both should depend on abstractions

+**Explanation**: Each SOLID principle addresses a specific aspect of software design:

+- SRP focuses on maintaining single responsibility
+- OCP enables extension without modification
+- LSP ensures proper inheritance behavior
+- ISP prevents interface pollution
+- DIP promotes loose coupling through abstractions

+### Question 3

+The Interface Segregation Principle states that large, general-purpose interfaces are preferable over smaller, more specific ones to ensure flexibility in software design.

+- [ ] True
+- [x] False

+**Explanation**: This statement is false.
+The Interface Segregation Principle (ISP) actually advocates for the opposite: interfaces should be small, specific, and focused on the needs of the clients that use them.
+Large, general-purpose interfaces often force clients to implement methods they don't need, creating unnecessary dependencies.

+### Question 4

+A developer is designing an online food delivery application.
+The PaymentProcessor class handles all payment transactions, including card payments, digital wallets, and cash-on-delivery validation.
+As the application scales, new payment methods must be added frequently.
+Which SOLID principle should be applied to make this system more maintainable?

+- [ ] Interface Segregation Principle – ensure that payment services implement only relevant methods
+- [x] Open/Closed Principle – create an abstraction for different payment types
+- [ ] Liskov Substitution Principle – ensure all payments inherit the same base behaviour
+- [ ] Single Responsibility Principle – separate concerns within the class

+**Explanation**: The Open/Closed Principle (OCP) is most applicable here because it allows for adding new payment methods without modifying existing code.
+By creating an abstract payment interface or base class, new payment methods can be added by creating new classes that implement this interface, rather than modifying the existing PaymentProcessor class.

+## Summary

+These practice questions help reinforce your understanding of SOLID principles and their practical applications in software design.
+Remember that while each principle has its specific focus, they work together to create more maintainable, flexible, and robust software systems.